s-hamann/ansible-openwrt-firewall/README.md

   Instead, it is written to the file indicated by the `path` key.
   The included script can therefore be kept in the Ansible configuration.
   If it is stored as a separate file, use the `ansible.builtin.file` lookup.
+* `openwrt_firewall_banip_config`
+  A dictionary that describes the banIP configuration.
+  Refer to [the documentation](https://github.com/openwrt/packages/blob/master/net/banip/files/README.md) for information about valid options.
+  When not set, banIP is not installed and set up.
+* `openwrt_firewall_banip_luci`
+  Whether to install the LuCI integration for banIP.
+  Defaults to `false`.
+  Ignored when `openwrt_firewall_banip_config` is not set.
+* `openwrt_firewall_banip_reload_time`
+  This option allows updating banIP's blocklists regularly.
+  Set it to a time specification as understood by cron to control when to fetch list upates.
+  Defaults to a random time between 00:01 and 00:59 every day.
+  Set this option to `false` to disable the cron job.
+  The cron job is only set up when the `ban_feeds` option is set in `openwrt_firewall_banip_config`.
+* `openwrt_firewall_banip_report_time`
+  This option allows sending regular banIP report mails.
+  Set it to a time specification as understood by cron to control when to send reports.
+  Defaults to a random time between 00:00 and 00:58 every day (one minute before the reload job's default).
+  Set this option to `false` to disable the cron job.
+  The cron job is only set up when the `ban_mailreceiver` option is set in `openwrt_firewall_banip_config`.

 Dependencies
 ------------